 - Shortness of breath.

-If you think you may be having an allergic reaction to Aciclovir cream then stop using it right away and seek immediate medical assistance.
+If you think you may be having an allergic reaction to aciclovir cold sore cream then stop using it right away and seek immediate medical assistance.

 Common side effects that may affect up to 1 in 10 people are:

 - Mild drying or flaking of the skin.